Collections, Artifacts, and Donations

 Our permanent collection also includes a small art collection, featuring Rossland artists, Rossland subjects, and scenes of Rossland!

-There are lots of factors to consider when making this decision!
+There are a lot of factors to consider when making this decision!
 For example:

 • Does the item relate specifically to the history or culture of Rossland and area?
-We’ve had some offers of items that are incredibly cool, but just aren’t relevant to our mandate — so we’ve had to suggest that they go to a different Museum, instead!
-For instance, something related to history of Trail should probably go to the Trail Museum & Archives.
+We’ve had some offers of items that are incredibly cool, but just aren’t relevant to our mandate — so we suggest that they go to a different Museum, instead!
+For instance, something related to the history of Trail would be more appropriate to go to the Trail Museum & Archives.

 • Do we already have one (or more) in the collection?
 Duplicate items can definitely still be valuable!
 For example, we might still be interested in adding a duplicate artifact if it’s in better condition than the artifacts already in our collection, if it has additional historical context attached (e.g. the item used to belong to your grandfather, and you know a really great story about how he used it), or if we can add the artifacts to our Education or Research Collections for different use within the Museum.
 However, sometimes we don’t have space for duplicates, so it’s definitely something we need to consider!